Unemployment rate falls to 3.7 percent, lowest since 1969

 The nation saw a sharp drop in new hires last year after Hurricanes Harvey and Irma, almost snapping the record-setting streak of years of continuous job growth.
 But the economy quickly bounced back, and areas hit by storms were soon drawing lots of construction workers to aid in rebuilding.

 While unemployment remains low, wages grew only 2.8 percent in September, a slight disappointment after 2.9 percent growth in August, which was the highest in nine years.
-Economists continue to be surprised that average hourly earnings are not growing faster now that competition for workers is so fierce.

 Many major employers announced pay increases in recent months, but those have yet to significantly move the needle nationally.
 Average hourly earnings haven’t topped 3 percent growth yet in this expansion.